Consdata/kouncil/docs/DEPLOYMENT.md

           port: 9094
 ```

-## Advanced config - AWS MSK Kafka cluster
+## Advanced config - Amazon MSK Kafka cluster

-If one of your brokers in cluster environment is located in AWS MSK cluster you should specify `saslMechanism`, `saslProtocol`, `saslJassConfig` and `saslCallbackHandler` for this broker, like this:
+If one of your brokers in cluster environment is located in Amazon MSK cluster you should specify `saslMechanism`, `saslProtocol`, `saslJassConfig` and `saslCallbackHandler` for this broker, like this:

 ```yaml
 kouncil: